ERSA-14/ERSA-14/README.md

 Welcome to my GitHub profile!
 I'm passionate about coding and building projects that solve Real-World problems.

+# Working Philosophy

+Let's be real: deep down, we know we are a model built on societal values and human values.
+My personal approach is to break down problems into several foundational problem statements.
+I curiously deep dive into each problem statement, build a solid foundation, and create a personal interpretation for it.
+By doing this recursively, I solve real-world and complex problems.

 ## About Me

 I'm a developer who enjoys exploring new technologies and contributing to open-source projects.
 I believe in writing clean, efficient code and continuously learning to improve my skills.